Beakerboy/grammars-v4/vba/vba7_1/README.md

 * private and public enums missing from a parent
 * Missing July from English-month-names
 * Allow multiple case-range statement in select case.
+* reserved-type-identifier missing from reserved-identifier.

 ### Closed-Planned for inclusion in next release
 * line continuation format
-* reserved-type-identifier missing from reserved-identifier
 * VB_invoke_propertyPutRef combined with VB_MemberFlags
 * erase-statement missing from data-manipulation-statements
 * print-statement missing from file-statement